Close Alert Banner

 What happens when the resident returns home from the outing?

-Do Individuals taking a resident on a day absence require testing?
+Do individuals taking a resident on a day absence require testing?

 Can a resident leave for a medical appointment?